PrimitivoFR/Owly/README.md

 ## Run it

-### Dialing with EVANS CLI

-You first have to pass the token before making any request !

-`header set authorization="BLABLA_TOKEN"`
+Take care to run the **test mode** and check that everything runs fine with your new developments before commiting.

 ### Dev env

 Run everything:
-`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
+`docker-compose -f docker-compose.yml -f docker-compose.devandtest.yml  -f docker-compose.dev.yml up`

 Restart a specific service:
 `docker-compose -f docker-compose.yml -f docker-compose.dev.yml restart SERVICE_NAME`

+#### Dialing with EVANS CLI

+You first have to pass the token before making any request !

+`header set authorization="BLABLA_TOKEN"`

 #### About the client in dev mod